Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: EAMoD vehicle movement modeling

-where the coefficients $c_{ijb}^{\text{r}}, c_{ijb}^{\text{p}}, c_{ibt}^{\text{c}},$ and $c_{ibt}^{\text{d}}$ are described in Table~\ref{tab:optivar}.
-The initial summation in \eqref{eq:smpcobjective} corresponds to this stage cost at time $t=0$.
-The second term represents the expected cost over the interval $t \in [1,T]$, where $Q$ captures the costs at each future stage and the random variables $\lambda_{it}$ and $k^{\text{c}}_{it}$ are sampled from their respective distributions.
-Finally, the third term is a terminal cost that penalizes vehicles whose state of charge (SoC) is below the maximum level $b_{\text{max}}$.
-This penalty accounts for continued operation of the EAMoD system beyond the optimization horizon.
-The constant $q_{\text{max}}$ provides an upper bound, while the parameter $a$ converts the battery shortfall $(b_{\text{max}} - b)$ into a monetary penalty per unit of missing energy.
-This design encourages vehicles to end the horizon sufficiently charged, avoiding unnecessary charging delays while still penalizing low SoC levels in proportion to anticipated future service requirements and electricity prices.
+The terminal cost $\Phi$ penalizes vehicles whose state of charge (SoC) is below the maximum level $b_{\max}$ at the end of the horizon:

+This term accounts for continued operation of the EAMoD system beyond the optimization horizon.
+The constant $q_{\max}$ bounds the penalty, and the parameter $a$ converts the battery shortfall $(b_{\max}-b)$ into a monetary cost per unit of missing energy, proportional to anticipated future service requirements and electricity prices.

+The nested expectation structure in \eqref{eq:smpcobjective} reflects the sequential nature of the problem: the cost at stage $t$ is incurred after observing $\xi_{[t]}$ but before $\xi_{[t+1]}$ is revealed, so each inner expectation conditions on the history available at that stage.
+This is the standard formulation of multi-stage stochastic programming \cite{shapiro2011analysis}.

+A key challenge in EAMoD optimization is the mismatch between short-term trip dynamics (minutes) and longer-term charging economics (hours to a full day).
+We address this by leveraging day-ahead electricity prices, which are known in advance, to dynamically adjust the terminal cost parameter $a$ at each receding horizon iteration.
+Let $p_t$ denote the electricity price at time $t$ and let $\mathcal{T}^+ = \{T+1,\ldots,T+H\}$ denote the lookahead window beyond the prediction horizon, where $H$ is the lookahead length.
+The adaptive terminal cost parameter is computed as:

+Here, $a_{\text{base}}$ is the baseline terminal cost parameter, $p_t$ is the current electricity price, $\bar{p}^+$ is the average electricity price over the lookahead window, and $p_{\min} > 0$ is a minimum price threshold that prevents unbounded terminal cost scaling during periods of very low or zero electricity prices (e.g., due to excess solar generation).
+When future prices exceed current prices ($\bar{p}^+ > p_t$), the ratio increases $a_t$, incentivizing immediate charging.
+Conversely, when future prices are lower ($\bar{p}^+ < p_t$), the reduced $a_t$ encourages deferring charging to take advantage of cheaper electricity.
+This adaptive terminal cost effectively encodes day-ahead price information into the short-horizon optimization, enabling the SMPC to coordinate charging schedules over daily time scales without explicitly extending the prediction horizon.